Healthier Chicken Marsala

 - Add the finely chopped shallot and garlic to the pan, along with a pinch of salt, and saute until transulcent, stirring frequently, about 2 to 3 minutes.
 Add the marsala wine to the pan and reduce for about 1 minute to cook off the alcohol.
-Add 1 1/4 cups chicken broth, and reduce until slightly thickened and reduced by about half, about 5 minutes.
+Add 1¼ cups chicken broth, and reduce until slightly thickened and reduced by about half, about 5 minutes.
 Over low heat, stir in the heavy cream and season to mixure to taste, adding additional salt and pepper if necessary.
-If necessary, add more chicken broth to desired consistency or quantity.
+If necessary, add more chicken broth to reach desired consistency.

 - Transfer the cooked chicken cutlets back into the pan, simmering the mixture gently and spooning over the sauce to heat the chicken pieces throughout.
 Garnish with the chopped parsley and serve immediately.